CUBI BREAKING NEWS: Customers Bancorp, Inc. Investors that Suffered Losses Are Encouraged to Contact Rosen Law About Ongoing Investigation into the Company (NYSE: CUBI)

 NEW YORK, Nov.
-08, 2024 (GLOBE NEWSWIRE) -- Leading securities law firm Rosen Law Firm, a global investor rights law firm, continues to investigate Customers Bancorp, Inc. (NYSE: CUBI) for potential violations of the federal securities laws.
+12, 2024 (GLOBE NEWSWIRE) -- Rosen Law Firm, a global investor rights law firm, continues to investigate Customers Bancorp, Inc. (NYSE: CUBI) for potential violations of the federal securities laws.

 If you invested in Customers Bancorp, you are encouraged to obtain additional information by visiting https://rosenlegal.com/case/customers-bancorp-inc/.